zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### REST service identification

-* **serviceId** (XML Path: /instance/metadata/apiInfo/serviceId)
+* **serviceId** (XML Path: /instance/app)

-    The `serviceId` uniquely identifies instances of a microservice in the API ML.
+    Uniquely identifies instances of a microservice in the API ML.
-    The service developer specifies a default serviceId during the design of the service.
+    The service developer specifies a default value during the design of the service.

-    If needed, the system administrator at the customer site can change the parameter and provide a new value in the externalized service configuration.
+    **Note:** (YAML only): If needed, the system administrator at the customer site can change the parameter and provide a new value in the externalized service configuration.
     (See externalizing API ML REST service configuration [api-mediation - onboarding enabler external configuration](#api-mediation-onboard-enabler-external-configuration.md)).